by Wyn Hilty

 They just heard that Sawyer Brown broke up.

-Sawyer Brown is a country-western band known for such hits as “The Walk” and “All These Years.”
+Sawyer Brown is a country-western band known for such early 1990s hits as “The Walk” and “Some Girls Do.”

 I’m sorry I broke your Hanson tape.